oskarrough/codesandnotes/CSS/The CSS box model.md

 # The CSS box model

+- everything is a box
+- every box consists has border, margin, padding, width and height properties
+- its relevance to markup.

 > In a document, each element is represented as a rectangular box.
 Determining the size, properties — like its color, background, borders aspect — and the position of these boxes is the goal of the rendering engine.

 > In CSS, each of these rectangular boxes is described using the standard box model.
 This model describes the content of the space taken by an element.
 Each box has four edges: the margin edge, border edge, padding edge, and content edge.